Sporting Club Inkberrow F.C.: History

 Inkberrow FC was formed in 1978, initially providing senior men's football and playing from the Inkberrow playing fields.
 In 2016, the club entered the Stratford Alliance League as Inkberrow Colts.
 In 2019, the club joined the Midland League but were required to register as a separate club to the wider Inkberrow FC, due to an Inkberrow team already competing in the league setup.
 The club chose to adopt the name of the wider charity the club is associated to, and adopted the original playing colours of the founding team of 1978.
 After a season in the system and winning Division Four of the Midland Football League, the club joined the Hellenic League Division Two West in 2020 where they again won the league at their first attempt.
 In 2021, Sporting Club Inkberrow joined the Herefordshire Football League, winning the Premier Division at the end of the season.
+The league title was clinched in style as Inkberrow finished the season strongly, with six wins from seven games, to overtake title challengers Ledbury Town, who dropped points at the end of the season following a 3-3 draw with Welland, where goalkeeper Daniel Hughes scored in extra time to secure a point for his team.

 In 2023, the club was admitted into the Hellenic League Division One, marking the first time an Inkberrow team became part of the football pyramid, entering at step 6.
-In their first season at this level, Inkberrow reached the play-off final after beating Clanfield 3-0 in the semi-final, but lost to play-off winners Malmesbury Victoria 2-1.
-Despite this, Inkberrow were still promoted to the Hellenic Premier division for the 24/25 season, entering step 5 football for the first time in their history, and one of only two teams to achieve back to back promotions from step 7 to step 5 in the 23/24 season.
+In their first season at this level, Inkberrow reached the play-off final after beating Clanfield 3-0 in the semi-final by overcoming an early red card to J. Padden, with goals coming from J. Higgins-Pugsley, T. Emblem (penalty won by R. Guy), and L. Brown.
+But in the final Inkberrow lost to play-off winners Malmesbury Victoria 2-1 in front of a crowd of 504, with their goal coming from C. Stanley.
+Despite this, Inkberrow were still promoted to the Hellenic Premier division for the 24/25 season on request from the league, entering step 5 football for the first time in their history, and one of only two teams to achieve back to back promotions from step 7 to step 5 in the 23/24 season.

+Inkberrow continued their ascent through the non-league pyramid by achieving promotion in their first ever year at step 5, winning the Hellenic Premier Division play-offs.
+After finishing 3rd in the league on 78 points, Inkberrow earned a home semi-final tie against Mangotsfield and came out 3 - 0 winners thanks to goals from G. Guy, W. Skelton and Z. McKenzie.
+Following their victory against Roman Glass St. George, it was Highworth who would make the trip to Sands Lane to play Inkberrow in the final.
+The game ended 1 - 0 to the hosts, with J. Tolley latching onto a L. Crook through ball to claim the decisive goal and sealing Inkberrow's third successive promotion.